Sailor tattoo: 19th century

 Sailor tattoo motifs had already solidified by the early 19th century, with anchors, ships, and other nautical symbols being the most common images tattooed on American seafarers, followed by patriotic symbols such as flags, eagles, and stars; symbols of love; and religious symbols.
+Sailors used similar motifs from their visual culture in other crafts at sea, such as engraving tobacco tins, scrimshaw, and coins.

-It was common for sailors to bring toolboxes of needles and inks aboard ships to tattoo each other at sea.
-Herman Melville, who served in the United States Navy in 1843-4, recounts:
+Sailors were skilled with sewing needles for making and repairing sails and their clothes, and they repurposed needles for tattooing with simple inks made from soot or gunpowder.
+They also used India ink.
+Some sailors brought kits of needles and inks aboard ship to tattoo each other at sea.
+Herman Melville, who served in the U.S. Navy in 1843–1844, recounts:

 Others [of my shipmates] excelled in tattooing, or pricking, as it is called in a man-of-war.
 Of these prickers, two had long been celebrated, in their way, as consummate masters of the art.
 Each had a small box full of tools and coloring matter; and they charged so high for their services, that at the end of the cruise they were supposed to have cleared upward of four hundred dollars.
 They would prick you to order a palm-tree, an anchor, a crucifix, a lady, a lion, an eagle, or any thing else you might want.